The Diabetes Diet

-It’s encouraging to know that you only have to lose 7% of your body weight to cut your risk of diabetes in half.
-And you don’t have to obsessively count calories or starve yourself to do it.
+It's encouraging to know that you only have to lose 7 percent of your body weight to cut your risk of diabetes in half.
+Losing weight doesn't have to mean obsessively counting calories or starving yourself.
 Two of the most helpful strategies involve following a regular eating schedule and recording what you eat.

 Your body is better able to regulate blood sugar levels—and your weight—when you maintain a regular meal schedule.
 Aim for moderate and consistent portion sizes for each meal.